Abu Bakr: Assessment and legacy

-Although Abu Bakr's caliphate lasted only two years, two months, and fifteen days, it encompassed successful campaigns against the Sassanid Empire and Byzantine Empire, the two most powerful empires of the era.
+Although Abu Bakr's caliphate lasted only two years, two months, and fifteen days, it encompassed successful campaigns against the Sasanian and Byzantine empires, the two most powerful empires of the era.
 He is known by the titles as Al-Siddiq, Atiq and Companion of the Cave.
 As the first caliph in Islamic history, Abu Bakr was also the first to nominate a successor.
-Notably, he returned his entire caliphal allowance to the state treasury upon his death, a unique act among caliphs.
-Additionally, he purchased the land for Al-Masjid al-Nabawi.
+He returned his entire caliphal allowance to the state treasury upon his death, a unique act among caliphs.
+Notably, he purchased the land for Al-Masjid al-Nabawi.

 Sunni view

-Sunni Muslim tradition considers Abu Bakr the best man after the prophets in Sunni Islam.
-He is also regarded as one of the Ten Promised Paradise (al-'Ashara al-Mubashshara) whom Muhammad testified were destined for Paradise.
-Abu Bakr is recognized as the "Successor of Allah's Messenger" (Khalifa Rasulullah), the first of the Rightly Guided Caliphs – i.e., the Rashidun – and the rightful successor to Muhammad.
-He was always the closest friend and confidant of Muhammad, accompanying him during every major event.
+Sunni Muslim tradition regards Abu Bakr as the legitimate successor to Muhammad, and the first of the Rightly Guided Caliphs.
+He is believed to be one of the Ten Promised Paradise (al-'Ashara al-Mubashshara), and to be the best man after the prophets.
+Abu Bakr is considered to be the rightful successor of God's Messenger (Khalifat Rasul Allah), and to be referenced in Verse 40 of Surah at-Tawbah in the Quran.
+He was the closest confidant of Muhammad, accompanying him during every major event.
 Muhammad consistently honored Abu Bakr's wisdom.
-He is regarded among the greatest of Muhammad's followers; as Umar ibn al-Khattab stated, "If the faith of Abu Bakr were weighed against the faith of the people of the earth, the faith of Abu Bakr would outweigh theirs."
+He is recognized as the greatest of Muhammad's followers; as Umar ibn al-Khattab stated, "If the faith of Abu Bakr were weighed against the faith of the people of the earth, the faith of Abu Bakr would outweigh theirs."